ishikawalab/imtoolkit/docs/source/tutorial/index.rst

 - :doc:`CoherentOFDM-IdealRayleigh-BER.py <CoherentOFDM-IdealRayleigh-BER>`

-    - This example compares the BER performance of the coherent OFDM and subcarrier-index modulation schemes.
+    - This example compares the BER performance of the coherent OFDM and subcarrier-index modulation (SIM) schemes.

 .. raw:: html